 Factual Reporting: VERY LOW

-Healing Oracle completely lacks transparency as there is not an about page nor disclosure of authors or ownership.
-Essentially, this a quackery level pseudoscience website that publishes alternative health and wellness news.
-According to a domain search the domain was registered in 2010.
+Healing Oracle completely lacks transparency as there is no about page nor disclosure of authors or ownership.
+Essentially, this is a quackery-level pseudoscience website that publishes alternative health and wellness news.
+According to a domain search, the domain was registered in 2010.
 One author does appear on the website occasionally by the name of Amanda Mary Jewell, who apparently ran a wellness clinic in Belize and claims to be a cancer researcher from the UK (she is not).
-We cannot verify this, however this article seems to indicate that is the case.
+We cannot verify this; however, this article seems to indicate that is the case.

-An bio section on Amanda Mary Jewell reads “I do have a list of qualifications, but I find them cumbersome and false.
-The fact I am a qualified Holistic Doctor is neither here, nor there.
+A bio section on Amanda Mary Jewell reads, “I do have a list of qualifications, but I find them cumbersome and false.
+The fact I am a qualified Holistic Doctor is neither here nor there.
 Medical education is entirely corrupt and something that can be used against you.
-I go on courses in order to learn, not to buy a badge to hide behind, or a stick to beat people with.”
+I go on courses in order to learn, not to buy a badge to hide behind or a stick to beat people with.”
 This website also does not offer a disclaimer that the medical opinions expressed are not backed by science.

 Finally, In May 2019, Healing Oracle was banned by Facebook.